 Danish poker players were especially pleased with the legislation as it allowed licensed operators to pool Danes with the rest of the world.
 Legalization efforts in some other countries require betting sites to ring-fence locals which result in significantly smaller player pools.

-Unlicensed betting sites still exist and cater to Danes with Danish-language websites and deposit methods that work with Danish kroner.
-The government has blacklisted some of those sites and also has the power to order financial institutions to block transactions to and from blacklisted sites.
+Unlicensed Danish betting sites still exist and cater to Danes with Danish-language websites and deposit methods that work with Danish kroner.
+The government has blacklisted some unlicensed betting sites and also has the power to order financial institutions to block transactions to and from blacklisted sites.
 Even so, the market persists and residents of Denmark have quite a few options between licensed and unlicensed gambling websites.

 Danish Krone Betting Sites